astroboyNao/Project_DA_Java_EN_Come_to_the_Rescue_of_a_Java_Application/README.md

 mvn clean install

 ## Run
+in the same directory of application put the file symptoms.txt, you can run directly by this command : java -jar symptome.jar

 If you work with a large file, you can increase memory of jvm with this arguments -Xms2048m

 You can custom configuration with a properties file with this arguments -Dspring.config.location=path_of_application_properties

+example of properties file :
+config.in-file-name=symptoms.txt
+config.out-file-name=result.out